latosjakub/doc-app-api/README.md

+# **DOC-APP-API**
-# **doc-app-api**
+# Description

-Documents app api source code.
+This application, built on Django and Django Rest Framework, functions as a documents platform, allowing users to quickly add, delete, and update posts.
+Treated as a personal notebook for exploring Django and DRF, the README outlines the entire project creation process and thoroughly explains its features.
+The app aims to improve information flow within organizations, promoting better organization and management.

+Technologies
+* Docker
+* Python
+* Django
+* Django Rest Framework
+* Postgresql

+Features
+* User Authentication
+* Managing users by Django Admin Page
+* Browseable API (using swagger)
+* Add, delete and update Posts
+* Tagging posts
+* Uploading Files

- ## Starting GitHub Project
+ # Starting GitHub Project
- 1. Start by going to the github/repositores and click New button to creation page.
+1. Begin by visiting the GitHub repositories and selecting the "New" button to initiate the creation page.
- 2. Custimize your repository:
+2. Personalize your repository settings, inluding:
     * Repository name
     * Description
- * Choose this repo will be private or public
+    * Privacy setting
- * Add a README file
+    * Addition of a README file
- * Add gitignore (python)
+    * Inclusion of a Python .gitignore file
- * Choose a license (MIT)
+    * Selection of a licence (MIT)
- 3. Next click create repository.
-This will create repository and take you to repo page.
+3. Proceed to create the repository by clicking the "Create repository" button, which will generate the repository and redirect you to its page.
- 4. To copy repo to your local machine click a Code -> SSH and copy link for the repository.
+4. To clone the repository to your local machine, click on "Code", select SSH option, and copy the provided link.
- 5. Lunch terminal in your project folder and type git clone <ssh url>
+5. Open the terminal in your project folder and enter the command:

- This will download the entire repository
+    `git clone <ssh url>`

  ## Authenticate with Dockerhub
- 1. Headover to dockerhub page
- 2. Go to account settings -> security
- 3. This allow us to create new access token when you authenticate to you github project with your dockerfile account
- 4. Click new access token:
-* gice a discription
-!!
-Remember you are able to see token only once !
- 5. To add a token to your repository go to repositpry page -> settings -> secreats and varables/actions
- 6. Click New Repository Secret
-    Give it a name(DOCKERHUB_TOKEN)
-    Pass the dockerhub token
- 7. Add your dockerfile username
-     Click New Repository Secret
-    Give it a name(DOCKERHUB_NAME)
-    Pass the dockerhub username
-This names are important bc we will be using them later in dockerfile

-## Configure Docker
-* Create a Dockerfile
-* Lists steps for creating image:
- - Choose a base image(python)
- - Install dependencies
- - Setup users
-* Setup Docker Compose(How our Docker image(s) should be used) Define our "services
-- name
-- Port mapping
-- Volume mappings

-## Creating requirements.txt file
-This is a list with all python requirements for this project.
-Django >=4.1,<4.2 - This make supre tah the patch versioni s alvays up to date

-## Adding Dockerfile
-> Note: A dockerfile is simply a file that contains a list of instructions for Docker to build a Docker image.
-So you basically describe here all the dependencies that we need for our projext in out Dockerdile.

-Idea
-    add base file image
-    add who maintaine dockerfile
-    copy all nessesery files
-    install dependencies
-    create user
-    add venv to path
-    at the end of file switch to created user
-1. Create a new file in our project's root directory called Dockerfile.

-    * From python:3.10-alpine - the image that we're going to unherit our Docker file from.
-In this case we're going to create our Docker file from th e python 3.10 image.
-The one we're going to user is the 3.10 alpine 3.18.
-Alpine image it's a lightweight version of Docker.
-    > Note: So with Docker we can basically build images on top of other imges.
-The benefit of this is that we can find an image tat has pretty much everything that we need for our project and then we can just add the customized bits that we need just for our specific product.
-    * MAINTAINER Jakub Latos - this tells us who maintaining this Docker image.
-    * ENV PYTHONUNBUFFERED 1 - it tells Python to run in unbuffered mode which is recommended when running Pythin within Docker containers.
+1. Navigate to the Docker Hub page.

+2. Access your account settings and proceed to the security section.

+> This step allows the creation of a new access token for authentication in your GitHub project using your Docker Hub account.

+3. Select the option to generate a new access token.

+4. To incorporate the token into your repository, visit the repository page, then go to settings and secrets or variables/actions.

+5. Create a new repository secret:
+   * Provide a name (e.g., DOCKERHUB_TOKEN)
+   * Enter the Docker Hub token.

+6. Include your Dockerfile username:
+    Create another repository secret.
+    * Name it (e.g., DOCKERHUB_NAME).
+    * Enter your Docker Hub username.

+> These names are crucial as they will be utilized later in the Dockerfile.

+# Configure Docker
+1. Create a Dockerfile.
+2. Steps for image creation:
+    * Select a foundational image (e.g., Python).
+    * Install necessary dependencies.
+    * Configure user settings.

+    * Establish Docker Compose specifications for utilizing Docker image(s):
+        * Define services.
+            * Specify service names.
+            * Map ports.
+            * Define volume mappings.

+# Adding Dockerfile
+> A Dockerfile is essentially a document containing a set of instructions for Docker to construct a Docker image.
+In essence, it outlines all the dependencies required for our project within the Dockerfile.

+### 0. Steps

+* Include the base file image.
+* Specify the maintainer of the Dockerfile.
+* Copy all necessary files.
+* Install dependencies.
+* Create a user.
+* Add the virtual environment (venv) to the path.
+* Towards the end of the file, switch to the created user

+### 1 .Create a new file in our project's root directory called Dockerfile.

+From python:3.10-alpine`

+> Docker allows us to build images by starting with existing ones.
+This is handy because we can find an image that already has most of what we need and then just add the specific things our project requires.

+`MAINTAINER Jakub Latos` - this tells us who maintaining this Docker image.

+`ENV PYTHONUNBUFFERED 1` it tells Python to run in unbuffered mode which is recommended when running Pythin within Docker containers.
 > This allow us to see the output of your application (e.g django logs) in real time.
 This also ensures that no partial outpu is held in a buffer somewhere and never written in case the python application crashes.

-    *   copy all nessesery files
-        First create new dir named app in our repo then in dockerfile user COPY ./requiremendts.txt /tmp/requirements.txt  (from to)
+* copy all nessesery files.
+First create new dir named app in our repo then in dockerfile.

-        COPY ./app /app -it copies from our local machine the /app folder to the /app followed that we've created on an image.
+`COPY ./requiremendts.txt /tmp/requirements.txt`
+`COPY ./app /app`

+`WORKDIR /app`
-        > We first need to create dir named app in our local machine WORKDIR /app it switches to /app as the default directory.
-All command will run from this dir by default se we dant have to specify fyll path everytime.
+> It sets the default directory to /app.
+As a result, all commands will automatically run from this directory by default, eliminating the need to specify the full path each time.

-        EXPOSE 8000 - expose port 8000 to our machine.
+`EXPOSE 8000`  expose port 8000 to our machine.
-    *  Installing packages and delating unnesesery files.
+*  Installing packages and delating unnesesery files and creating user.

-        RUN python -m venv /py && \
+`RUN python -m venv /py && \
     /py/bin/pip install --upgrade pip && \
-            /py/bin/pip install -r /tmp/requirements.txt && \ - instaling things from requremendts.txt
+    /py/bin/pip install -r /tmp/requirements.txt && \
-            rm -rf /tmp && \ - we are removing temp dir bc we want our dockerimage to be lightweight as possible adduser \
+    rm -rf /tmp && \
-                --disabled-password \- Why we disavle password?
-                --no-create-home \ - we dont need home dir for user django-user - name of user
+    adduser \
+        --disabled-password \
+        --no-create-home \
+        django-user `

-        Note: The reason why we do this is for security purposes.
+The reason why we switch to django user is for security purposes.
 If we don't do this then the image will run our application using the root account which is not recommended because that means if somebody compromises our application they then have root access to the whole image.
 Whereas if we create a separate user just for our application then this limits the scope that an attacker would have in our documentation.

-        ENV PATH="/py/bin:$PATH"
+`ENV PATH="/py/bin:$PATH"`

-        USER django-user - switching to django-user
+`USER django-user` - switching to django-user

-2. Creating .dockerignorefile
-3. Docker-compose configuration
+### 2. Docker-compose configuration
-    Docker compose is a tool that allows us to run our Docker image easily form our project location.
-    So it allows us to easily manage the different sevices that make up our project.
-So for example one sevice mioght be python application that we run.
-Another service might be the database.
+>Docker Compose helps us run our Docker image from our project folder, making it easy to handle different project services.
+For example, we might have a Python application or a database as separate services.

-    1. Create a new file in our project's root directory called docker-compose.yml:
-    This is a yml file that contains the configuration for all of the services that make up our project.
+1. Create a new file in our project's root directory called `docker-compose.yml` This is a yml file that contains the configuration for all of the services that make up our project.
 * version "3" - version of Docker compose that we're going to be writing our file for.

-    *next we define services that make up our applicaton.
+* next we define services that make up our applicaton.
 Right now we only need one service for our Python Djano application
 services:
   app:
     build:
       context: .

 What this is we're going to have a srvice called app and the build seection of the configuration we're going to set the context to is "." which is our current directory that we're running docker-compose from.
     ports:
             - "8000:8000"
             volumes:
             - ./app:/app